evice-labs/solizone/solizone-evm/README.md

 cargo run --bin publish
 ```

-Executes the Counter flow, builds the canonical Solizone block, and prints block data — without connecting to Logos.
+Builds the execution-backed canonical Solizone block without publishing it.

 ### Connect only